lanejm/gwa-website/README.md

 # Glendale Woods Apartments

 This website was developed for an apartment complex in Indianapolis, IN.
-This project was built with [Create React App] (https://github.com/facebook/create-react-app).
+This project was built with [Create React App](https://github.com/facebook/create-react-app).

 Working version of this [website](https://glendalewoods.netlify.app/home).